illinois-cs241/illinois-cs241.github.io/index.md

 ## Grading

-The following is subject to minor changes.
+The following is subject to minor changes:

+{% highlight text %}
 Final Exam : 25%
 Midterm 1  : 10%
 Midterm 2  : 10%